-A niche is a focused, targetable portion of a market.
-It’s not the general market, which consists of all consumers.
-A niche is a small, specific, portion of the general market.
+A niche is a focused, targetable portion of a market— not the general population of consumers in a market.

-They may not understand marketing, marketing trends, or advertising.
-So they try a little of everything and end up frustrated when they don’t get the results they expect.
-This chaotic method can be extremely costly and ineffective, especially for self-employed newly registered small business owners who don’t have a huge marketing budget.
+Many small businesses just don’t know what to aim for or who to target when they’re marketing, so they try a little bit of everything and end up frustrated when they don’t get the results they expect.
+This chaotic method can be extremely costly and ineffective, especially for self-employed, newly registered small-business owners who don’t have huge marketing budgets.